 Our minds ride upon a torrent of thoughts from the moment we wake each morning till we finally fall asleep each evening.
 On average each of us produces 60,000 distinct thoughts each and every day, thankfully most of those thoughts are below the surface awareness, otherwise we’d become immobile.

-I stopped riding regularly when I moved to an urban area and grew tired of fighting the traffic and potholes I came across as I searched for a clear stretch of road, and I’m not mentioning the all too common flat tires that frequently occurred.
+I stopped riding regularly when I moved to an urban area and grew tired of fighting the traffic and potholes I’d come across as I searched for a clear stretch of road, and I’m not mentioning the all too common flat tires that frequently occurred.

 In Quechee I’d park my car at a friends house on Main Street and begin my ride.
 Main Street is a narrow two lane road bereft of shoulders, meaning if I got too close to the edge of the road I’d tumble down an embankment.
 The tumbling was always in the back of my mind as I pedaled forward along Main Street, and yes I did tumble down the embankments a few times.
 The aforementioned tumbling caused me to ride in the middle of the lane while on Main St, thus forcing cars coming up behind me to go around me and saving me from more tumbles off the edge of the road.
 Paying attention to each moment was vital for the first few miles of my ride.

-Main Street merged with Route 4 in the small town of Taftsville, but first I had to cross the one lane covered wooden bridge.
+Main Street merged with Route 4 in the small town of Taftsville Vt., but first I had to cross the one lane covered wooden bridge.
 Crossing meant riding in the center of the bridge on a raised series of boards no more than 18 inches wide.
-I’d zoom over the bridge as fast as possible, hoping a car coming the opposite direction didn’t appear and force me to stop and let the car pass then start riding on the middle planks to finish the river crossing.
-Cars rarely waited for me to finish my crossing before proceeding their crossing.
+I’d zoom over the bridge as fast as possible, hoping a car coming the opposite direction didn’t appear and force me to stop to let the car pass before I could finish the river crossing.
+Cars rarely waited for me to finish my crossing before proceeding on their own crossing.

 Once on Route 4, I was able to focus on my pedaling to maximize both my speed and efficiency.
 To get the most out of riding it’s important to master the cadence of pedaling much like mastering the cadence of breathing when sitting in a regular or device aided meditation session.